Strangerland: Plot

 Matthew drives to Coonaburra, where he questions and threatens McPherson.
 Coreen, Rae's girlfriend and Burtie's sister, becomes annoyed when Rae won't share details of the case with her.
-She's also jealous, fearing Rae is attracted to Catherine.
-Rae secretly shreds the evidence from the diary that connects Burtie to Lily and discourages Burtie from telling him anything incriminating.
-Rae arrests Slug, but without any evidence of an actual crime, must release him.
-When the kids remain missing, the town organises a search party.
+She's also jealous, fearing Rae's attraction to Catherine.
+Rae secretly shreds diary pages that connect Burtie to Lily, and discourages Burtie from self-incrimination.
+Rae arrests Slug, but releases him for lack of testimony and evidence.

+The town organises a search party.
 Matthew refuses to participate, further angering Catherine.
-Rae suggests to Catherine that her children could have run away for a reason closer to home.
-Catherine confronts Matthew with Lily's sexual history and asks if he ever molested her.
-Incredulous, he denies it and asks why she would even ask; she cites his apparent reluctance to help find the kids.
-Knowing now that Burtie had a sexual relationship with Lily, Matthew beats up Burtie and searches his house.
-Coreen demands Rae arrest Matthew, and when she accuses him of taking the Parkers' side, Rae reveals Burtie's connection.
+Rae suggests her children might have run away for reasons closer to home.
+With Lily's sexual inclinations and Matthew's reluctance to help search, Catherine asks if he ever molested her.
+Incredulous, he denies it.
+Upon learning Burtie had sex with Lily, Matthew beats up Burtie and searches his house.
+Coreen demands Rae arrest Matthew, and accuses him of taking the Parkers' side; Rae reveals Burtie's conduct.

-Burtie visits the Parkers and asks to speak with Matthew.
-Catherine invites him in, but he leaves when she attempts to seduce him in Lily's clothes.
-When Matthew drives into the desert alone, in the opposite direction of the other searchers, he finds Tom dehydrated and delirious.
-Tom initially refuses to speak, so Catherine yells at him; Tom eventually tells Matthew that he saw Lily get into a car.
-Catherine listens as locals discuss Lily's disappearance and likely death, and becomes distraught when she receives prank calls that call Lily "a whore".
-Desperate, she visits Rae, and when she fails to seduce him, wanders into the desert night, alone.
-Unsure why she's hated or has done wrong, she despairs.
-Next morning, traumatised and stripped naked, she reappears in town; gathering all to gawp.
-Matthew rescues her, then tenderly bathes her.
-In bed together, as they hold each other, Catherine admits that she hid the diary from Matthew, and Matthew reveals he saw the kids leave that night.
-He admits he did not stop them because, angry with Lily, he wanted to punish her.
+Burtie tries speaking with Matthew, who's not home.
+He leaves after Catherine invites him in, attempting to seduce him while wearing Lily's clothes.
+Matthew searches the desert alone in the opposite direction, and finds Tom delirious from dehydration.
+Catherine yells at Tom for refusing to speak.
+He eventually tells Matthew he saw Lily get into a car.

+Catherine overhears locals speculating on Lily's disappearance and likely death.
+She's distraught after a caller labels Lily "a whore".
+Desperate, she visits Rae, and when she fails to seduce him, wanders into the desert at night, alone in despair.
+The next morning, traumatised and stripped naked, she reappears in town and all the men gawp at her.
+Matthew rescues and tenderly bathes her.
+Holding each other in bed, Catherine admits she hid Lily's diary from Matthew, and he reveals he saw them leave that night.
+He admits he did not stop them because he was angry and wanted to punish Lily.
 Catherine hugs Tom and walks onto the porch, where she and Matthew console each other.
 While holding Lily's diary, Matthew cries and says that he wishes he could take back that one moment.

-Two passages of Lily's poetry, in her voice, over aerial imagery of the vast outstretching 'Outback' - Lily's fate is left uncertain...
+Two passages of Lily's poetry are heard in her voice over aerial imagery of the vast outstretching Outback – Lily's fate is left uncertain.